Skip to main content

 What Does a Massage Therapist Actually Do?

-Massage therapy is a medically adjacent, hands-on career — and it’s far broader in scope than most people assume.
+Massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) is a medically adjacent, hands-on career — and it’s far broader in scope than most people assume.
 Licensed massage therapists work across a wide range of settings and modalities, serving clients with real health and wellness needs.

 Common techniques you’ll learn and apply include: